deeplearn-art/CogVideo-lambda/README.md

 一个女孩跑向地平线。
 ```

-This file would generate 4 videos.
+There are 4 lines, so this file would generate 4 videos.

 ### Generate!
 Now, we will use simple tmux commands.
 Tmux will allow us to have multiple terminal sessions running at the same time that can keep running on the background even if we leave the machine.
 Read more about it [here](https://github.com/tmux/tmux/wiki).

 The first command will start a new terminal called "cog".
 Run `tmux new -s cog` and you'll be automatically inside a new terminal.
 Once inside, just run `bash install-download-and-run.sh`.
 Surprise surprise, this wil install the required dependencies, download the CogVideo models and run them.
 This will take around 25-30 minutes, the models are large!

-You can detach from the terminal pressing `CTRL + B` and then `D` (mac users: use CONTROL, not COMMAND) at anytime (make sure not to close the terminal, do not type `CTRL + D`).
+You can detach from the terminal pressing `CTRL + B` and then `D` (mac users: use CONTROL, not COMMAND) at anytime (make sure not to close the terminal, do not press `CTRL + D`).
 After detaching, you'll be back to the terminal of your Lambda instance.
 You can leave this instance and the tmux terminal will keep running.
 Once you access the Lambda instance again, you can access the "cog" tmux terminal session with the command `tmux a -t cog` and see how the generations are going.

-### Import results to your local computer
+### Download results to your local computer
 Run the following command from your local terminal: `rsync -chavzP --stats ubuntu@<lambda-instance-ip>:/home/ubuntu/CogVideo-lambda/output ./`.
-Your `<lambda-instane-ip>` will be a series of numbers like `123.456.789.012`.
+The `<lambda-instane-ip>` will be the same series of numbers that you used to access the lambda instance, something like `123.456.789.012`.

 This will create a folder named `output` in the directory from where you ran the command.
 Inside you'll find all your generations!